 Total Expenditures: Sum of all expenditures.
 This line is automatically calculated.

 Excess (Deficit): Difference between total revenue and total expenditures.
 (All Children's Board Budget Request columns must be in balance - no excess or deficit is allowed).

 Reminder of Unallowable Costs:

-The following items are unallowable:
+The following items are unallowable as direct expenses: